wradlib/wradlib/doc/source/tutorial_workflow.rst

 Georeferencing and projection
 -----------------------------
-In order to define the horizontal and vertical position of the radar bins, we need to retrieve the corresponding 3-dimensional coordinates in terms of latitude, longitude and altitude.
+In order to define the horizontal and vertical position of the radar bins, we need to retrieve the corresponding 3-dimensional coordinates in terms of longitude, latitude and altitude.
 This information is required e.g. if the positions should be plotted on a map.
 It is also required for constructing `CAPPIs <http://en.wikipedia.org/wiki/Constant_altitude_plan_position_indicator>`_.
 The position of a radar bin in 3-dimensional space depends on the position of the radar device, the elevation angle of the radar beam, as well as the azimuth angle and the range of a bin.
 For the sample data used above, the posiiton of the radar device is the Feldberg in Germany (47.8744, 8.005, 1517):

 >>> import numpy as np
 >>> radar_location = (47.8744, 8.005, 1517) # (lat, lon, alt) in decimal degree and meters